Pettico Wick Bay

 Scottish Crafts

-Visit the Buy Design Gallery & Harestanes Visitor Centre before taking a walk to the 150ft tall Waterloo Monument on Peniel Heugh where you will be blown away by the uninterrupted panoramic views across The Borders.
+Visit the Buy Design Gallery & Harestanes Visitor Centre.
+Then take a walk to the 150 ft tall Waterloo Monument on Peniel Heugh.

 Jackie